 Student Conduct and Community Standards records may prevent students from gaining employment with certain agencies or departments or admittance into graduate programs.

-No. Advocates who have been trained in the college Student Conduct process are available to you free of cost.
+No. Advisers who have been trained in the university Student Conduct process are available to you free of cost.
 However, if you choose to obtain legal counsel, it will be at your own expense.
-If a lawyer is retained they are prohibited from acting on behalf of the student in all College Student Conduct proceedings.
+If a lawyer is retained they are prohibited from acting on behalf of the student in all University Student Conduct proceedings.
 They may only advise their client and serve as a support system.
 Students are responsible for defending their own actions and choices.
-Advocates who do not abide by the guidelines in the Code will be excluded from the process.
+Advisers who do not abide by the guidelines in the Code will be excluded from the process.

 Yes, but only evidence that is directly related to the case.

-For more information, please contact the Student Conduct and Community Standards Office at (716) 878-3051 or visit us in Porter Hall, Lower Level- Room 14
+For more information, please contact the Student Conduct and Community Standards Office at (716) 878-3051 or visit us in Bengal Hall, Lower Level- Room 14

 Back to Top